funkymrrogers/acd-backups/README.md

     c9a5a6878d97b48cc965c1e41859f034  /mnt/moviesRW/testdir/testfile

 ### Entire dataste restore
+#### Temporary workaround method
+Restore the encrypted files to a temporary dataset:

+    [root@vmbackup01 .1]# mkdir /mnt/.restoredfiles/
+    [root@vmbackup01 .1]# acd_cli download /backups/.1/ /mnt/.restoredfiles/

+Mount an unencrypted view:

+    [root@vmbackup01 .1]# mkdir /mnt/restoredfiles/
+    [root@vmbackup01 mnt]# cat /root/backup-scripts/enc-passwd | ENCFS6_CONFIG='/root/backup-scripts/encfs.xml' encfs -S /mnt/.restoredfiles/.1 /mnt/restoredfiles

+Then move into /mnt/restoredfiles and copy out either the partial or entire dataset.

+#### The way it should work
+There's an elusive bug that causes the freshly writen restored files to vanish using the following method.

+An entire dataset can be restored either over the existing, damaged dataset - or to a new, empty dataset.
+Restores executed against an existing dataset should only affect files that are missing, or different.

+The following is based on a restore from the encrytped acd:/backups/.1/ backup to the /mnt/movies.
+If you have a new dataset at /mnt/<new dataset> replace commands accordingly.

+First, a tricky encfs mount needs to be created.
+Because of the way the recursive acd_cli restores are traversed, if we use the /mnt/movies example we need to do a --reverse encfs mount with /.1/ as the last folder in the path.

+    [root@vmbackup01 mnt]# mkdir -p /mnt/restoretargets/.1
+    [root@vmbackup01 mnt]# cat /root/backup-scripts/enc-passwd | ENCFS6_CONFIG='/root/backup-scripts/encfs.xml' encfs -S --reverse /mnt/movies /mnt/restoretargets/.1

+Second, the incomplete suffix that acd_cli uses needs to be nulled out.
+For encfs --reverse to work, the filenames must not be appended with ._incomlete during transfer.

+Edit `/usr/lib/python3.4/site-packages/acdcli/api/content.py` and set `PARTIAL_SUFFIX = ''` - this is line 21 in the current version of the file.

+Once the previous steps are completed the restore is trivial.

+    [root@vmbackup01 .1]# acd_cli download /backups/.1/ /mnt/restoretargets/

 ## TODO

 The encfs mount commands must be run at startup, and the `backup.sh` script can also be added to cron.
 This needs to be incorporated into this doc - including advice on a mount script and having systemd run that on boot, running backup scripts via cron with a simple `flock`

-Restores are tricky.
+--Restores are tricky.
 With a large dataset the ACD mount is very slow to list files.
 Some testing needs to be done to illustrate single file, single directory, and whole dataset restore.
-The single file and directory might reasonably come out of the encfs mount of the acd mount, however a whole dataset restore might use a single `acd_cli download` command writing to the `encfs --reverse` mount.
+The single file and directory might reasonably come out of the encfs mount of the acd mount, however a whole dataset restore might use a single `acd_cli download` command writing to the `encfs --reverse` mount.--

 Pull requests appreciated for the TODO items.